Jrn1997/rnjia.github.io/README.md

 I am a master student at Tsinghua University.
 My research focuses on reinforcement learning, especially model-based RL.
-I spent some time at CASIA during my postgraduate.
+And I spent some time at CASIA during my postgraduate.

 <!-- ## Education -->